-3.4.9 Natural yoghurts and/or 'lower sugar' yoghurts are available: 2 points
+3.4.10 Natural yoghurts and/or 'lower sugar' yoghurts are available: 1 point

-To achieve these points, more than 50% of the varieties of yoghurts on offer must be natural or lower sugar.
+To achieve this point, more than 50% of the varieties of yoghurts on offer must be natural or lower sugar.

 Flavoured yoghurts can be high in sugar.
 According to NHS guidelines, eating too much sugar can lead to weight gain, which increases the risk of diabetes, heart disease and some cancers.